 All staff should understand about possible risk factors that might affect mental health, such as: physical long-term illness; having a parent who has a mental health problem; death and loss (including loss of friendships); family breakdown and bullying.
 They should also understand the factors that protect children and adults from adversity, such as self-esteem, communication and problem-solving skills, a sense of worth and belonging and emotional literacy.
-This knowledge and understanding will be developed through regular CPD.
+This knowledge and understanding will be developed through regular CPD that is either school led and or in conjunction with Bolton's Mental Health Support Team (MHST).